jvoss/ansible-dev-docker/README.md

 # Ansible Development Docker
 ![Docker image](https://github.com/jvoss/ansible-dev-docker/workflows/Docker%20image/badge.svg)

 The purpose of this docker container is to create containerized and repeatable Ansible environments for developing playbooks.
 Everytime the image is built, a clean, fully updated environment is created.

+This image is built on Ubuntu for specifically for interactive useability for developing playbooks.

 ## Building an image